‘Epic’ Insights and Growth

-Whenever we congregate, the number one resource mentioned by attendees is the opportunity to learn and engage with other users from the Applied Client Network.
+Whenever we congregate, the number one resource mentioned by attendees is the opportunity to learn and engage with other users from the Applied Client Network (ACN).
 In this environment, dumb questions do not exist; the issue is in failing to ask the question.
-If you have not participated in a local Applied Client Network event, I highly recommend it!
+If you have not participated in a local ACN event, I highly recommend it!
 (You can find your chapter here.)

 Looking ahead to next year’s meeting, our region is encouraged to approach the event with an open mind and a readiness to network, because there is always something new to learn.

 Collin Passman has been working in the insurance industry since 1990 and is a licensed insurance broker.
 He has been using Applied Epic since 2011 and has presented at the Applied Net Conference for the past five years.
-He co-founded and is the current President of the Applied Client Network Tri State Epic Users Group and serves on the Chapters, Lead, Education and Epic Impact Committees.
+He co-founded and is the current President of the Applied Client Network (ACN) Tri-State Epic Chapter and serves on ACN's Chapters, Lead, Education and Epic Impact committees.